tanujdhiman/IBM-Watson-Chatbot/README.md

 I think it is as simple as that till preview link and yeah some stuff we have to do for integrating it on Facebook and slack.

+For integrating it on Facebook Messenger follow this.
 CONTINUE......................